Travel bans, social distancing, lost hugs, work, communication. Hospitals overflow, and, first-liners are overwhelmed and overworked.

 Think about the who of character, the goal, the motivation, and then dive into what-iffing the death-stakes.
 Hey, and don’t be shy.
 Share your discoveries in the comments, and let’s keep the conversation rolling.

-The two things Rhay Christou loves most in the world are teaching and creative writing.
-With her MFA in writing from Vermont College, she has had the great fortune to combine the two.
-Since graduating she has taught everything from creative writing to academic writing at the university level as well as writing workshops on the lovely island of Cyprus, in Greece and in the USA.
+Rhay Christou loves her dogs—Fredo and MoJoe—her teaching and writing.
+Making her home in a small village in Cyprus, when she is not wandering the National Park's trails, she uses her MFA in writing from Vermont College to share her knowledge and experience to cheerlead writers in creating their best stories.
+Since graduating, she has taught everything from creative writing to academic writing at the university level and writing workshops on the lovely island of Cyprus, in Greece and the USA.

 © 2022 Margie Lawson, all rights reserved.